sknop/kafka-docker-composer/README.md

 configuration file from a template to reference all Kafka brokers.
 This template can also be overridden with the option `--prometheus-config-template`.

+Grafana is set up but no dashboards are defined.
+Examples dashboards can be found in the `provisioning/dashboards` folder and can be accessed in Grafana by clicking on the arrow in the top-left corner to the right of HOME and clicking on *Import dashboard* in the menu to load up a dashboard from your local directory (not the container).

 It is now also possible to use a config file instead of specifying all parameters by hand for reproducabilty and ease of use.
 Specify the config file with the option `-c` or `--config`.